Our Team

 Andy Ridgway

 Some of Andy Ridgway’s earliest memories are of traveling around the U.S. with his family.
 And when, as a teenager, he got his first taste of overseas travel, he was instantly hooked for good.
 While he’s sure he could happily spend a lifetime or two exploring the Mediterranean region, some of his favorite destinations remain here on domestic soil.
-And though he’d been plying his marketing trade in other industries for a while, at some point it became apparent that helping others fulfill their passion for travel, which he does as Criterion’s Marketing Manager, is where his heart truly lies.
+And though he’d been plying his marketing trade in other industries for a while, at some point it became apparent that helping others fulfill their passion for travel, which he does as Criterion’s Marketing Director, is where his heart truly lies.

 Bridget Bimrose